BJCP Styles - A Study Guide

 • A style is not defined by one single beer.
 In general, a range of properties can describe each style and any beer falling within this range is stylistically accurate.
 When studying the style, try to get an appreciation for the full range of beers that may fall within the guidelines for that style.

-Pay special attention to the wording of the guidelines.
+• Pay special attention to the wording of the guidelines.
 Modifiers are used to add information about different characteristics of the style.
-Look at the phrases which signify the magnitude of a characteristic, such as "little or no", "light to somewhat medium", "low to moderate", etc. These may seem ambiguous but they are written to give you a range to go by instead of an absolute value.
+Look at the phrases which signify the magnitude of a characteristic, such as “little or no”, “light to somewhat medium”, “low to moderate”, etc. These may seem ambiguous but they are written to give you a range to go by instead of an absolute value.

-When the BJCP wants you to understand that a descriptor is optional, you will see words such as "may have", "can contain", "might feature", "is acceptable", "is appropriate", or "is typical".
+• When the BJCP wants you to understand that a descriptor is optional, you will see words such as “may have”, “can contain”, “might feature”, “is acceptable”, “is appropriate”, or “is typical”.
 Since these characteristics are optional within the range of possible properties in the style, they are not required.
-When a characteristic is required, you will see phrasing such as "must" or "should" in the description.
-And conversely, when a characteristic or flaw should not be present (probably because it often is), you will see phrases such as "is inappropriate" or "no" or "must not".
+When a characteristic is required, you will see phrasing such as “must” or “should” in the description.
+And conversely, when a characteristic or flaw should not be present (probably because it often is), you will see phrases such as “is inappropriate” or “no” or “must not”.

 • Some styles will require additional information from the brewer to help the judges evaluate your beer and compare it with the rest of the flight.
 Make sure you read the guidelines carefully and be sure to include the proper information when requested.
-This information is usually mandatory and the omission may result in a beer, mead, or cider that is mis-judged.
+This information is usually mandatory and the omission may result in a beer, mead, or cider that is misjudged.

-• There is a place for supplemental information about your beer and this is where you should enter the nature of an experimental entry which may not fit in the guidelines.
+• There is a place for supplemental information about your beer and this is where you should enter the nature of an experimental entry that may not fit in the guidelines.
 It is also the place to put unusual ingredients which may not allow the beer to fit into the normal category for the base beer brewed.
 The supplemental information allows the judges to understand what you intended to do in your experiment or to understand and look for additional flavors you may have intended to be in your beer.
 This is especially true for meads which will always require special information to be entered on the entry form.

 • Some beers may have different style numbers than they had before.
 Be sure you read the guidelines and place your beer in the appropriate category.